Residential Solar Systems: What to Expect from Installation

 Before the installation begins, homeowners need to go through a series of evaluations and approvals.
 The process typically includes:

-• Site Assessment: A professional solar installer will conduct a site visit to evaluate the roof’s condition, angle, and exposure to sunlight.
+- Site Assessment: A professional solar installer will conduct a site visit to evaluate the roof’s condition, angle, and exposure to sunlight.
 This assessment ensures the home is suitable for solar energy generation.
+For an added layer of energy efficiency and style, consider Renewal by Andersen for expertly designed windows and doors.

 After assessments and approvals, the next step involves choosing the right equipment.
 Here’s what to consider: